Financial Aid to Meet College Expenses

 Financial Aid for Study Abroad: With the exception of Federal Work-Study funds, all forms of financial aid can be applied to meet financial need for eligible students in Georgetown-approved and Independent Petition study abroad programs.

-Financial Aid for Off-Campus Housing Costs: Eligibility for financial aid is calculated using an average allowance for housing & food costs that is the same amount for all undergraduates whether they live on or off-campus.
+Financial Aid for Off-Campus Housing, Food & Other Non-billed Expenses: Eligibility for financial aid is calculated using an average allowance for housing, food, and other education-related expenses that is the same amount for all undergraduates whether they live on or off-campus.
 Students are advised to carefully consider the full cost of their residency options (including housing/rent & utilities, and meal plans/food) before making a financial commitment to either an on-campus or an off-campus living option.
 Students may contact their counselors in the OSFS to review their options and get help budgeting non-tuition & fees living expenses for college.

 Commuters: Students who live locally at home with parents and commute to Georgetown at any point in the academic year will receive an adjusted allowance for living expenses in the cost of attendance used to determine need-based aid eligibility.

-Paying Off-campus Housing Costs: Financial aid is disbursed to eligible student’s Georgetown billing accounts.
-If the financial aid credited to the Georgetown bill is greater than the University charges that will be posted to the bill, and if the aid disbursed to that account will be used to pay for educational expenses that are not going to be billed by Georgetown (e.g., off-campus rent or non-GU-meal plan food), then the student can obtain a refund from a credit balance on a GU billing account to pay for those non-billed educational expenses.
-Refunds should not be used for non-educational expenses.
-Students can contact their OSFS counselor if they have questions about budgeting for educational costs or whether they should take a refund from their billing account.
-For information on how to set up a refund profile and request a refund, students can visit the GU Office of Revenue and Receivables’ (student billing office) website (new window).
+Paying Off-campus Housing, Food & Other Non-billed Costs: Financial aid is disbursed to eligible student’s Georgetown billing accounts.
+If the financial aid credited to the Georgetown bill is greater than the University charges that will be posted to the bill, and if the aid disbursed to that account will be used to pay for educational expenses that are not going to be billed by Georgetown (e.g., off-campus rent or non-GU-meal plan food or books), then the student can obtain a refund from a credit balance on a GU billing account to pay for those non-billed educational expenses.
+Refunds of financial aid funding may not be used for non-educational expenses.
+For information on how to set up a refund profile and request a refund, students can visit the GU Office of Revenue and Receivables’ (student billing office) website .
+Students can contact their OSFS counselor if they have questions about budgeting for educational costs or whether they should take a refund of a credit balance from their billing account.

 Also, some students may have extraordinary expenses that can be added to the standard educational cost of attendance that is used to determine financial aid eligibility; typical examples include documented costs of childcare, or unreimbursed student health insurance premiums or unexpected costs for computer repair or replacement; students with disabilities may have special expenses related to their health care or living arrangements that can be recognized in calculating their need for assistance.